FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/articles/4_tools/44_sdk/use_javasdk_in_eclipse.md

 ## Eclipse Import Project

-As can be seen from the above process, the process of creating a new project requires more configuration processes, in order to facilitate the use of users, we provide the existing sample project asset-App, users can quickly import it into Eclipse, and quickly modify and develop their own applications based on the sample.。Please refer to [asset-App Project Details](https://fisco-bcos-documentation.readthedocs.io/zh_CN/latest/docs/tutorial/sdk_application.html)。
+As can be seen from the above process, the process of creating a new project requires more configuration processes.
+In order to facilitate users' use, we provide the existing sample project asset-app, which users can quickly import into Eclipse and quickly modify and develop their own applications based on the sample。Please refer to [asset-app project details](https://fisco-bcos-documentation.readthedocs.io/zh_CN/latest/docs/tutorial/sdk_application.html)。

 ### Download asset-app project engineering